Marlins vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 20 doubles, two triples, eight home runs, 24 walks and 30 RBI (62 total hits).
-He has swiped two bases.
+- Jeimer Candelario has collected 64 hits with 21 doubles, two triples, eight home runs and 24 walks.
+He has driven in 30 runs with two stolen bases.

-- Candelario has picked up a hit in two games in a row.
-During his last five outings he is batting .278 with three doubles, a home run, three walks and two RBI.
+- Candelario has picked up a hit in three straight games.
+During his last five outings he is hitting .316 with four doubles and two walks.

 Candelario Recent Games